Kanishka2274/C-programming-/README.md

 "Higher number please" if your guess is too low

-The game continues until the player guesses the correct number, and it also shows the total number of attempts taken **Features:-**
+The game continues until the player guesses the correct number, and it also shows the total number of attempts taken.

+**Features:-**
 1)Generates a random number each time using rand() and srand(time(0)).